androidessence/androidessence.com/_posts/2020-05-02-mastering-room-database-migrations.md

 ```

 This approach could make development smoother, while still ensuring that you handle migrations when upgrading the database, which is the flow your users are likely to encounter.

+# The Long Way

+If you want to preserve your applications data while updating to a new schema, it requires a little more work.
+This doesn't have to be scary, though - we're going to break down the entire process and help create good practices for creating and supporting migrations for your applications database.